saxtouri/svs/doc/usage.rst

 =================================

-To validate an end-users affiliation with an institution you must be registered with the InAcademia service and have a valid client id at the OP.
+To validate an end-users affiliation with an institution you must be registered with the InAcademia service and have a valid client id at the OP, see :ref:`client_registration`.
-**TODO: describe registration procedure**

 Start of transaction: Authentication Request
 --------------------------------------------